Bidya122/Bulk_RNAseq_Analysis/README.md

 **ONECUT2 Signaling Role in Normoxia and Hypoxia Condition for Neuroendocrine Prostate Cancer**
 Experimental Design:
-This repository contains datasets and analysis scripts for studying the role of ONECUT2 (OC2) in hypoxia signaling in prostate cancer.
+This repository contains datasets and analysis scripts for studying the role of ONECUT2 (OC2) signaling in prostate cancer in Normoxia and Hypoxia conditions.
 The experiments were performed using LNCaP and PC3 prostate cancer cell lines under normoxia and hypoxia conditions.

 **RNA-Seq**
 LNCaP cells: OC2 overexpression vs. control